smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 In the last post of the assembly x86 series, we have seen how to manipulate the stack in order to store local variables.
 The stack is also essential for **calling functions** : it is used to store information such as the return instruction address.
 In this post, we will see how to write and call functions, and also how to interact with C functions in our program!
-We will use these new notions to print the content of an integer array in assembly.
+We will apply these new notions to write a recursive functions that computes the power of a number.

 ## More about the stack : pushing and popping values